kimanjea/Fibonnacigame/README.md

 Description
 This is a simple interactive program that quizzes the user on the Fibonacci sequence.
 The Fibonacci sequence is a series of numbers in which each number is the sum of the two preceding ones, usually starting with 0 and 1.
 The program prompts the user to identify the next number in the sequence based on the given starting numbers.

+Why you will learn?
+* Active recall: By prompting you to manually enter the next numbers in the sequence, it trains active recall from your memory rather than just passive recognition.
+Retrieving information from memory strengthens those connections.
+* Instant feedback: The program immediately tells you whether your answer is correct or incorrect.
+Getting this feedback makes it clear whether you have mastered a particular part of the sequence.
+* Spaced repetition: As the quiz continues, you are repeatedly prompted to recall parts of the sequence you got right/wrong earlier.
+This repetition spaces out learning, which boosts retention.
+* Difficulty progression: The sequence naturally gets harder as the numbers get bigger.
+This increasing difficulty forces your brain to strain and strengthen.
+Interactivity: Actively entering each next number keeps you engaged, rather than just passively reading the sequence.
+This interaction helps drive learning.

 Usage
 Clone the repository or download the source code file.
 Make sure you have Rust installed on your system.